xerial/sbt-pack/README.md

 - You can install multiple versions of your program in the system.
   - The above Makefile script uses a separate folder for each version (e.g., `~/local/{project name}/{project version}`).
   - The latest version is linked from `~/local/{project name}/current`
-- You can add other resources pack in `src/pack` folder.
+- You can add other resources in `src/pack` folder.
   - All resources in this folder will be copied to `target/pack`.

 ### Release Notes